Skip to main content

 Big Almaty Lake

-The single most impressive sight near Almaty.
-A glacially-fed alpine lake at 2,511m elevation, 28 km from downtown, with turquoise water surrounded by 3,000-4,000m peaks.
-The color shifts from deep blue to vivid turquoise depending on glacial melt.
-Getting there: taxi ($15-20 one way) up the Big Almaty gorge road.
-Weekend checkpoint fee: ~$2.
+Big Almaty Lake is the single most photographed sight in Kazakhstan, a glacially-fed alpine lake at 2,511m elevation with turquoise water surrounded by 3,000-4,000m peaks, reachable in 45 minutes by taxi ($15-20) from downtown Almaty.
+The color shifts from deep blue to vivid turquoise depending on glacial melt levels.
+Getting there: taxi up the Big Almaty gorge road.
+Weekend checkpoint fee: about $2.
 Go on weekdays because weekends bring massive domestic crowds.
 Best months: June to September.

 Medeu and Shymbulak